 When you are completing your Registered Consignee returns you should check that you are using the correct rate of duty in force at the duty point.

 You, the Registered Consignee for the excise goods, are responsible for working out the correct duty due on each receipt, even if you employ someone else to calculate the duty on your behalf.

-You should then calculate the duty due on the consignment (see Annex 1 to this notice for examples of duty calculations).
+You should then calculate the duty due on the consignment (see section 16 of this notice for examples of duty calculations).

 Current duty rates can be found on the HMRC website.
 The tax types can be found in the Integrated Tariff of the United Kingdom.